Complaint ProcessThe special education complaint process with federal and state law resource links.

 - Allegation summary (the problem you allege)

 - General investigation procedures (how CDE made its decision of compliance or noncompliance)

 - Applicable law and regulation

-- Findings of facts
+- Findings of Fact

-- Report conclusions (compliance or noncompliance)
+- Conclusions (compliance or noncompliance)

-- Corrective actions and timelines, if applicable
+- Corrective actions and timelines for completion, if applicable

 What if there is noncompliance?